Institute of Banking Personnel Selection conducts recruitment for the public sector banks and regional rural banks in India.

 The steps followed for calculating marks for preparing the merit lists of IBPS Officer posts:

-- The score obtained by candidates in the mains exam are normalised across shifts using the equipercentile method.
+- The score obtained by candidates in the mains exam is normalised across shifts using the Equipercentile method.
 The normalised scores above 40%(35% for SC/ST and PWD) are then used in subsequent stages.